 1) TEMPORARY DISABILITY BENEFITS

 The Supreme Court’s Decision in BRADLEY WESTPHAL v.
 CITY OF ST. PETERSBURG Case No. SC13-1930 (Fla.
 2016) was monumental.
 Prior to Westphal, an injured worker was solely entitled to two years of lost wage benefits.
-The Florida Supreme Court thought this two year limitation on lost wage benefits was arbitrary and negatively affected an injured worker’s access to courts and severely deprived an injured worker critical medical care and lost wages at a time while out of work.
+The Florida Supreme Court thought this two-year limitation on lost wage benefits was arbitrary and negatively affected an injured worker’s access to courts and severely deprived an injured worker of critical medical care and lost wages at a time while out of work.
 Thus, the limitation was stricken down.
 The Supreme Court drastically shifted the Workers’ Compensation Law from an arbitrary pro-employer law to a law that truly cares for the plight of the injured worker by increasing lost wage and medical benefit entitlement to 5 years.
 LaBovick Law Group has experienced South Florida Workers’ Compensation lawyers who will fight for your temporary disability benefits.

 2) ALL MEDICAL TREATMENT IS PAID BY THE WORKERS’ COMPENSATION INSURANCE COMPANY

 Many employers misrepresent the truth and attempt to block Workers’ Compensation claims.
 Workers’ Compensation attorneys in South Florida may tell an injured worker they cannot help due to the employer’s resistance to run the claim through Workers’ Compensation and/or pay for medical care.
 LaBovick Law Group’s pre-eminent South Florida Workers’ Compensation Attorneys will represent your interests.
 By law, a Florida business with four or more employees must carry Workers’ Compensation insurance.
 A Florida construction company must carry Workers’ Compensation insurance if it employs one or more employees.
-Regardless of industry type, an employer must carry insurance in the above situations or face fines, penalties, and lawsuits.
+Regardless of the industry type, an employer must carry insurance in the above situations or face fines, penalties, and lawsuits.
 Carrying Workers’ Compensation insurance means the insurance carrier will pay for all related medical care.
-Workers’ Compensation Law in Florida requires the employer to remunerate employees for out-of-pocket work injury related expenses.
+Workers’ Compensation Law in Florida requires the employer to remunerate employees for out-of-pocket work injury-related expenses.
 Let an experienced South Florida Workers’ Compensation Lawyer guide you throughout your claim.
 Call us at 561-625-8400.

 3) YOU PAY ABSOLUTELY NOTHING UPFRONT FOR OUR REPRESENTATION

-Workers’ Compensation law in Florida is strictly contingency fee based.
+Workers’ Compensation law in Florida is strictly contingency fee-based.
 What does this mean to you?
 You pay nothing out-of-pocket for our legal services.
 You have the option of settling your claim.
 Final resolution or settlement consists of all future medical and lost wage benefits expected and attorney’s fees and costs.
 Our firm will not force you to settle, as we completely understand medical treatment is crucial to ensure you are able to get back to work.